Search

 What does the duty to make reasonable adjustments for disabled people involve?

-Section 20 of the Equality Act 2010 places a duty to make reasonable adjustments for those with disabilities on all those to whom the act applies.
+Section 20 Equality Act 2010 places a duty to make reasonable adjustments for those with disabilities on all those to whom the Act applies.
 This duty is triggered in circumstances where a disabled person is placed at a substantial disadvantage in comparison to persons who are not disabled.
 For most organisations there are three duties; however, Schedule 13 Equality Act 2010 makes clear that schools only need to follow the first and third requirements.
 As a result schools are required to make reasonable adjustments to avoid disadvantages which may be caused by:

 • a provision, criterion or practice (PCP) – for example, a disabled pupil requires medication related to their condition but there is a school policy which states that no drugs are permitted on the premises;